Are you looking for a character sketch template that will make your character building easier and more fun?

 Having a tool like Scrivener that’s designed specifically for books can save you hundreds of hours and help you write a better book.

-If you’re interested in learning more about Scrivener, read my Scrivener review here.
+If you’re interested in learning more about Scrivener, read our Scrivener review here.

 What Is a Character Sketch?